mighty070jail/30-Days-Of-Python/README.md

 # 30 Days of Python Coding Challenge

 Welcome to the **30 Days of Coding Challenge**!
 This repository is designed to help beginners develop a solid foundation in Python programming through daily tasks.
-By the end of this challenge, you and your team will have the skills to write basic Python code confidently.
+By the end of this challenge, you will have the skills to write basic Python code confidently.

 ## Challenge Overview